vaishnavmk/SimpleBlock/README.md

-# SimpleCoin
+# SimpleBlock

-The simplest implementation of a cyptocurrency blockchain in the world.
+The simplest implementation of a basic blockchain in the world.